Leo Disend

 Leo Disend (November 7, 1915 – May 13, 1985) was a tackle in the National Football League.

 Biography

 Disend was born on November 7, 1915, in New York City.
+Raised in Roselle, New Jersey, Disend played prep football at Abraham Clark High School.

 Career

 Disend played with the Brooklyn Dodgers for two seasons before playing his final season with the Green Bay Packers.
 He played at college level at Albright College.